DaveSimoes/Developer.Portfolio/README.md

 ## Built With

-Portfolio Template for Developers  <a href="https://portfoliodavids.netlify.app/" target="_blank">portfolio</a> which features some examples of projects.
+Portfolio Template for Developers  <a href="https://portfoliodavids.netlify.app/" target="_blank">portfolio</a> which features some examples of projects.<br/>
 Feel free to modified into our goals and projects 🚀 :D <br/>